symopsio/terraform-okta-ssm-modules/docs/AWSSessionManagerSSHTunnelsWithLessUserManagement.md

 ## About Sym

 Sym Access enables just-in-time access to your cloud infrastructure with workflows that developers will love and ops teams can rely on.
 Automate access and provide ops teams visibility and reports for easy audits.
-[Sign up for our mailing list!](https://www.symops.io/)
+[Subscribe to our mailing list!](https://symops.io/subscribe)